wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 <details markdown="1">
 <summary>Random Encounter</summary>

-1. **Monster:** 1D6 airwalkers & 25% 1 traveling humanoid.
+1. **Monster:** 1D8 fire mephits
-1. **Lair:** A giants floating pole with 1D12 swirling wind-chimes pointing at ever-shifting planar locations. <br>	&nbsp; OR <br>	**Omen:** The sound of a portal opening and a gust of wind.
+1. **Lair:** A giant brasero buring with elemental flames. <br>	&nbsp; OR <br>	**Omen:** Cackling sounds and burnt smell.
-1. **Spoor:** The spark of a portal closing and one final gust sweeping the area.
+1. **Spoor:** Everything is on fire!
-1. **Tracks:**  Eerie yet joyful wind chime noises.
+1. **Tracks:** A trail of burnt objects.
-1. **Trace:** [rumor] People in the area seem to routinely get things from the plane of air.
+1. **Trace:** [rumor] A power creature of fire has sent its agents in the area.
-1. **Trace:** A *monk*, training to become one with the winds.
+1. **Trace:** A message in ignan burned on a surface.
 </details>

 <details markdown="1">
 <summary>D6 What the Monster Wants</summary>

-1. Find a truly free soul and guide them to the endless skies of the plane of air.
+1. Deliver an important message from their master.
-1. Perform the 5 acts of the deadly alizee sky waltz.
-They are missing a dancer.
+1. Fight!
+But not to the death, and fairly.
-1. Steal fun things to throw away down the bottomless skies of the plane of air.
+1. Cleaning (burning) the area for the arrival of their fiery master.
-1. To race with you.
-They might train you if you win (giving you the punch attack).
+1. Hiding for their master, they dont want to work.
-1. Deliver safely an old monk somewhere close-by, they just happen to have teleported in the wrong location.
+1. They are newly born, they are very curious.
-1. Warn of a grave danger.
-They assume everybody can fly.
+1. Get some information for their fiery master.
 </details>

 <details markdown="1">